Skip to main content

 PermissionGrants Access To

-readMarket data, prices, balance, positions, order history, key listing
+readMarket data, prices, balance, positions, order history

-tradePlace orders, cancel orders, create/revoke API keys
+tradePlace orders, cancel orders, cancel-all, batch orders

 A key with only read permission cannot place trades.
 Create a key with ["read", "trade"] permissions for bot usage.